robertpiosik/CodeWebChat/README.md

 ⭐️ **The workflow**

-Select folders and files for context, enter prompt, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.
+Select folders and files for context, enter prompt, pick edit format and send message via...

+- new chat—to continue in the web browser
+- API call—to stay in the editor

-The extension then constructs an XML-formatted message that consists of your prompt, edit format instructions, and the selected context:
+Prepared by the extension message consists of your prompt, edit format instructions, and the selected context, like shown in the example below:

 ```
 Implement a subtract function.